Skip to content

 Always check msg.verification_status before trusting the sender:

-• "verified" — sender's Ed25519 signature was checked against their published key
+• "verified" — signature checked against the sender's published Ed25519 key

-• "failed" — signature did not validate; treat as untrusted
+• "invalid" — signature did not validate; treat as untrusted

 The SDK does not refuse to decrypt unverified messages — that's a policy decision for your application.